NeroThemis/NeroThemis/README.md

 ---

-Sometimes I wonder, often I wonder, I have been wondering.
+Sometimes I wonder, often I wonder, and I have been wondering for a long time.

 But what about you?
 Do you wonder why you are here?

+Have you ever been somewhere for no apparent reason?
+A click, a step and... you are somewhere.

+Often I wonder about this, a face, a picture, a unspoken call of the unknown brings me to someone's little world, real or unreal.

+As I stand, uninvited, out of fear and politeness I do not beckon, I acknowledge how wonderful it is to witness but a glimpse of another's mind... and then I disappear, or rather, I was never truly there.
 Curious.

+If someone reached out to me, properly, I'd feel seen, but also tremendously alone... just as I am.

+In fear of connection, I drown in addiction for my own endless thoughts.

 ---